It is characterized by an altered and speedy heart rate.

 Echocardiogram: A transducer sends ultrasound waves through the chest to create a visual image of moving structures in the heart.

-The treatment to be administered will be adopted according to the severity of the symptoms experienced.
+The treatment to be administered will be adapted according to the severity of the symptoms experienced.

-As well as the presence of other conditions such as diabetes, kidney failure or heart failure that can disrupt the normal course of treatment.
+As well as, the presence of other conditions such as diabetes, kidney failure, or heart failure can disrupt the ordinary course of treatment.

-The doctor usually suggests lifestyle modification such as withdrawal of caffeine, alcohol, or any other substance that is possibly causing the condition.
+The doctor usually suggests lifestyle modifications such as withdrawal of caffeine, alcohol, or any other substance possibly causing the condition.

-In cases where stress is suspected to be the cause of the tachycardia, measures to reduce the stress level are generally recommended, with therapies such as meditation, stress management therapies, exercise programs or psychotherapy.
+In cases where stress is suspected of causing tachycardia, measures to reduce the stress level are generally recommended, with therapies such as meditation, stress management therapies, exercise programs, or psychotherapy.